expressoinc/plugexpresso/README.md

 ```

 MUCH MORE SOON...
-Tokenizing Incentives like. food and much more.
+Tokenizing Incentives like food and much more.